kubewarden/docs/docs/security/threat-model.md

 All rules are reviewed and tested.

 **To do**
-We may came up with some tests to cover this rules reviews We  should carefully review a PR changing the rules in the policies deployment
+The Kubewarden team may come up with some tests to cover the review of these rules in the future.
+We  should carefully review a PR changing the rules in the policies deployment

 ## Threat 11 - Attacker deploys workloads to namespaces that are  exempt from admission control